peterthomassen/draft-ietf-dnsop-cds-consistency/draft-thomassen-dnsop-cds-consistency.md

 fails to include the old provider's keys in the DNSKEY and CDS/CDNSKEY record sets.
-One obvious consequence of that is that whenever the resolver happens to retrieve the DNKSEY record set from the new provider, the old provider's RRSIGs do no longer validate, causing to SERVFAIL responses.
+One obvious consequence of that is that whenever the resolver happens to retrieve the DNSKEY record set from the new provider, the old provider's RRSIGs do no longer validate, causing responses to SERVFAIL.

 However, an even worse consequence can occur when the parent performs their next CDS/CDNSKEY scan: